 Popcorn balls are a classic Halloween treat.
 They’re also a great intro to candy-making for those of us who don’t yet own a candy thermometer.
-(You’ll have to go buy one like I did).
 Get the step-by-step photo tutorial here.

-Whatever.
-Last year I made the version of popcorn balls that uses marshmallows – think rice crispy squares but made with popcorn and round.
+Last year I made the version of popcorn balls that uses marshmallows – think rice crispy treats but made with popcorn and round.
 I loved them!
 So did my kids.
 I therefore thought that it was time to finally try out the classic.
+These treats are crunchy, chewy, and sweet.
+It takes popped popcorn and a sugar syrup and turns them into a delicious ball shaped snack.

-This is a great starter-recipe if you’ve never made candy before.
-It’s pretty basic really and hard to screw it up.
-You do NEED a candy thermometer though.
-You’re going to cook the sugar and water until it reaches the hard candy temperature of 255ºF.
-You can’t guess at that.
+Yes, you definitely do need a candy thermometer.
+You’re going to cook the sugar and water until it reaches the hard candy temperature of 255°F. You can’t guess at that.
 It certainly took longer than I expected it to and without the thermometer I never would have left it there boiling so long.
 I bought this candy thermometer at my grocery store.
 It was with the can openers and cooking utensils.
 It’s pretty basic but did the trick.

 It’s not necessary that you learn everything about candy-making to make this recipe.
 It’s pretty straightforward really.
 But if you want to know more, head over here.
 It’s a short article but you’ll find out about calibrating your thermometer, the candy-making stages and more.